anuj-2001/us-stocks-viz/README.md

 - Construct an Equal Weighted Index
 - Track index performance and composition changes
 - Visualize stock index trends using Streamlit
+- Export the index data as csv or pdf

 ## File Structure